On Leadership, Inspiration and Balance

 It would be the best advice I can give employers.
 “Never take your employees for granted”.
 Another important advice I would give is always keep a healthy work life balance.
 I would tell them that there is more to life than work and to really be effective at what you do, you need a good balance.
 Furthermore, if you have family, never forget that there are waiting for you at home and love you very much; don’t let work take that from you.
 Life as business is all about finding balance.

-What advice would you give yourself from 3 years ago when you just started off?
+What advice would you give yourself from three years ago when you just started off?

 Sometimes people don’t understand what a job as a notary entail.
 I would say I would have managed my stress better and had less worries.
 Because we are entrepreneurs there is no one reminds us of when were doing a good job, so you must be that person for yourself.
 We are the ones that usually encourage others.
 So, it would truly be to be more considerate of myself and pat myself on the back when it is needed.
 We all make mistakes, but it should never stop you from growing, its just another lesson to be learned and if properly applied will make you better in the future.
 Its all about finding solutions, they are around every corner, but most people spend too much time on the problem.
 Be kind to yourself, you’re growing.
 I would also recommend being authentic and real, those values are timeless and are very underrated.